Suzuki Motor Factory Journey Of All Time

 1909: Michio Suzuki founds the Suzuki Loom Works founded in Hamamatsu, Shizuoka Prefecture, Japan.

-1920 :, incorporated, and capitalized at 500,000 yen as Suzuki Loom Manufacturing Co. with Michio Suzuki as president
+1920 :, incorporated, and capitalized at 500,000 yen as Suzuki Loom Manufacturing Co. with Michio Suzuki as president.

 1937: Suzuki begins a project to diversify into manufacturing small cars.
 Within two years Several innovative prototypes are completed, but the government declares civilian passenger cars a "non-essential commodity" at the onset of World War II, thwarting production plans.